 In our tool-kit, we had several analytics platforms to review including (but not limited to) Google Analytics and Fullstory.
 Reviewing the data allowed us to get a grasp of what types of users and devices were interacting with our current implementation.

 Design & Feedback

-Initially working in a low-fidelity mockup form, I started to lay out the foundation of this new view, which would be the home of the Analytics Dashboard.
+I started off with some quick iPad sketches during brainstorming.
+Then working in a low-fidelity mockup form, I started to layout the specific of the UI for this new view, which would be the home of the Analytics Dashboard.
 While reaching milestones, I would check in with stakeholders within our company as well as fresh-eyed individuals to gather feedback and make improvements.

 With time and more confidence, I switched to high-fidelity mockups to get a better sense of how this view would fit within the app.
 Making more iterations and doing more feedback sessions this stage would conclude with a final stakeholder presentation.